ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 1. Set up a relay chain that algorithmically harmonizes any data-heterogeneous blockchain mainnet.

-    MAP Protocol has three layers: peer-to-peer, consensus layer, and smart contract development layer.
+    RATS Protocol has three layers: peer-to-peer, consensus layer, and smart contract development layer.
 Different chains have different signature algorithms and hash algorithms.
 For example, Ethereum uses the secp256k1 signature algorithm and keccak-256 hash algorithm.
 NEAR uses the ed25519 signature algorithm and SHA-256 hash algorithm, while Conflux uses a POW mining mechanism.
 In simple terms, blockchain transactions are initiated by one party signing the transaction, and another party accepts the transaction by cracking the hash, with no third-party trust involved.
 To build a peer-to-peer network that covers different chains, a relay chain needs to exist that makes these different algorithms homogenous.

-    MAP Protocol's solution is built on the MAP Relay Chain's Virtual Machine development layer, with pre-compiled contracts embedding various chain signature algorithms, hash algorithms, mining, and Merkle Tree proofs.
-MAP Relay Chain aims to make mainstream algorithms homogenous, and the algorithms already integrated into this pre-compiled contract are as follows.
+    RATS Protocol's solution is built on the RATS Relay Chain's Virtual Machine development layer, with pre-compiled contracts embedding various chain signature algorithms, hash algorithms, mining, and Merkle Tree proofs.
+RATS Relay Chain aims to make mainstream algorithms homogenous, and the algorithms already integrated into this pre-compiled contract are as follows.

         SHA3